Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 And then there were the beasts Vemik could hear but not see.

-“There it is again!” he held up a hand.
+"There it is again!" he held up a hand.
 Jooyun nodded this time: it looked like he was quite familiar with the barking and the high, thin howl it became.

-“Coyote,” he said.
-“A predator.”
+"Coyote," he said.
+"A predator."

 Yan raised his head.
-He was really suffering in the heat, and was sitting in the back of their “Pick Up” with a cloth over him.
+He was really suffering in the heat, and was sitting in the back of their "Pick Up" with a cloth over him.
 Vemik could see the appeal—the sun here was large, and hot and yellow.

-“Dangerous?”
+"Dangerous?"

-“Not to us.”
+"Not to us."

-“You’ve said that about every predator so far,” Yan grumbled.
-“Isn’t there *one* on this Earth of yours that humans fear?”
+"You’ve said that about every predator so far," Yan grumbled.
+"Isn’t there *one* on this Earth of yours that humans fear?"

 Jooyun nodded.
-“Sure there are, you’ll meet some later on...actually, funny story.”
+"Sure there are, you’ll meet some later on...actually, funny story."
 He chuckled.
-“There’s one... we call it *‘bear,’* which sorta means *‘the brown one.’* Guess some things are the same everywhere, huh?”
+"There’s one... we call it *‘bear,’* which sorta means *‘the brown one.’* Guess some things are the same everywhere, huh?"

 Yan shuddered and looked to the sky.
-“You have Brown Ones too?”
+"You have Brown Ones too?"

-“Yours are a *lot* bigger.
+"Yours are a *lot* bigger.
 And nastier.
-But trust me, we wouldn’t want to tangle with a bear.”
+But trust me, we wouldn’t want to tangle with a bear."

-“We have guns!”
+"We have guns!"
 Vemik said.
 He’d seen Human guns tear apart the Big Enemy’s weapons, surely there was nothing living that could stand against them?
 But Jooyun shook his head.

-“Lotta times, shooting a bear just makes it angry...” he explained, then perked up as the wind carried a kind of crunching, dusty growling sound toward them. “...I think our guide’s here.”
+"Lotta times, shooting a bear just makes it angry..." he explained, then perked up as the wind carried a kind of crunching, dusty growling sound toward them. "...I think our guide’s here."

 Vemik, reeling from the notion that an animal could be shot and only get *annoyed,* turned to see where he was looking.
-Another “pick up” was kicking up a long tail of dust as it bounced down a long path that was barely worthy of the word to meet them.
+Another "pick up" was kicking up a long tail of dust as it bounced down a long path that was barely worthy of the word to meet them.

 There were two guides, in fact.
 A Human man and woman, both of whom bounced out of the truck grinning broadly and ready to shake hands.

-“Are we late, or are you guys early?” the man asked.
+"Are we late, or are you guys early?" the man asked.
 Humans could be very funny about saying hello sometimes.

-“We’re early.
-Figured I’d give the cavemonkeys a chance to enjoy the view while it was still kinda cool,” Jooyun explained.
-“Yan Given-Man, Vemik Sky-Thinker, these are Mikey and Raven, our guides.”
+"We’re early.
+Figured I’d give the cavemonkeys a chance to enjoy the view while it was still kinda cool," Jooyun explained.
+"Yan Given-Man, Vemik Sky-Thinker, these are Mikey and Raven, our guides."

-“You met already?”
+"You met already?"
 Yan groaned as he heaved himself out of the truck.
 He *hated* hot days.
-“When?”
+"When?"

-“Never in person.
-We’ve sent messages.”
+"Never in person.
+We’ve sent messages."
 Jooyun explained.
-“But it turns out Raven’s like... what are you, my third cousin?”
+"But it turns out Raven’s like... what are you, my third cousin?"

-“Third or fourth, with maybe a removed or two thrown in there somewhere, yeah,” Raven nodded.
+"Third or fourth, with maybe a removed or two thrown in there somewhere, yeah," Raven nodded.
 She had a wide, happy smile that started in her eyes and made them sparkle: Vemik decided he liked her.

-“Means what?”
+"Means what?"
 Vemik asked.

-“We had the same... great-great grandmother?” he asked Raven, who shrugged.
+"We had the same... great-great grandmother?" he asked Raven, who shrugged.

-“Think she was my great-great-great, but whatever.
-So long as it’s good for a selfie, yeah?”
+"Think she was my great-great-great, but whatever.
+So long as it’s good for a selfie, yeah?"

 Jooyun chuckled.
-“Yeah, okay.
+"Yeah, okay.
 So, I gotta admit, I know basically nothing about desert survival myself.
-Hopefully that means I’m gonna learn a few things this week.”
+Hopefully that means I’m gonna learn a few things this week."

-“Should be fun,” Mikey agreed.
-“We’d better begin before it starts to get hot.”
+"Should be fun," Mikey agreed.
+"We’d better begin before it starts to get hot."

-Yan made a choking noise. “...This is not hot to you?”
+Yan made a choking noise. "...This is not hot to you?"

-“The sun’s only been up for an hour,” Mikey said in a light tone of voice, as though the battering heat that weighed on Vemik’s shoulders like a rock was just a pleasant cool morning.
+"The sun’s only been up for an hour," Mikey said in a light tone of voice, as though the battering heat that weighed on Vemik’s shoulders like a rock was just a pleasant cool morning.

-“We’ll be freezing our tails off tonight,” Jooyun promised.
+"We’ll be freezing our tails off tonight," Jooyun promised.
 He heaved a bag out of the truck bed and onto his shoulders with an easy shrug.

-“Both in one day?”
-Yan looked up. “...No trees.”
+"Both in one day?"
+Yan looked up. "...No trees."

-“Exactly.
+"Exactly.
 Nothing to keep the warm air near the ground.
-Nothing but burning sun all day, and cold starlight all night.”
+Nothing but burning sun all day, and cold starlight all night."
 Raven produced her own pack from the guides’ truck and put it on.
-“The animals out here know how to deal with that: they like to live under stuff.
-So, that’s where today’s lesson begins.”
+"The animals out here know how to deal with that: they like to live under stuff.
+So, that’s where today’s lesson begins."

 Vemik and Yan traded a look that they’d traded many times over the last few hands of days.
 It said something like: *‘...and we thought this would be easy.’*

 Vemik had said as much to Jooyun, once, who’d immediately lavished a mischievous sideways grin across his face.
-“Easy, huh?” he’d asked.
-“What kind of pushovers do you fellas take us for?”
+"Easy, huh?" he’d asked.
+"What kind of pushovers do you fellas take us for?"

 He caught it this time, too.
-“It’s fine, big guy,” he told Yan.
-“Just go to your happy place.
-Think of Amanda.”
+"It’s fine, big guy," he told Yan.
+"Just go to your happy place.
+Think of Amanda."

 It was always fun seeing how fast Yan really was when he was motivated.
 Jooyun was getting wise to his tricks, but that didn’t mean he could actually *do* anything about them... a lesson Vemik had learned all too well.

-“Funny.”
+"Funny."
 Yan grumbled indulgently, once the blur of motion was over.
-“A-*man*-da not strong enough for real man, anyway!”
+"A-*man*-da not strong enough for real man, anyway!"

-Mikey paused in putting on his own pack. “...Dare I ask?”
+Mikey paused in putting on his own pack. "...Dare I ask?"

 Jooyun was chuckling as he picked himself up, having landed in the dirt several tail-lengths away.
 That had been a gentle, playful shove by Yan standards.
-“My kinda-sorta mother-in-law.”
+"My kinda-sorta mother-in-law."

 Somehow, this seemed to answer every question both Mikey and Raven had.
 They glanced at each other, shrugged, and finished getting ready.

-“Okay!”
+"Okay!"
 Raven said, once everyone was carrying all their stuff.
-“Ready?”
+"Ready?"

- Vemik shook himself and took a good look at the red, baked land around them. “...At least I learn things,” he said stoically.
+ Vemik shook himself and took a good look at the red, baked land around them. "...At least I learn things," he said stoically.

-“That’s the spirit!”
+"That’s the spirit!"
 Jooyun gave him a firm smack on the shoulder to encourage him, and then grinned.
-“Come on.”
+"Come on."

 The guides led, Vemik followed, and the day unfolded.